MichaelCurrin/os-genesis/README.md

 - Start from scratch such as a new laptop or a fresh of an OS.
 - Reproducible and consistent setup which is managed in the cloud (as a Github repo).
 - Intended for a Linux machine - running on Ubuntu, Debian, Linux Lite or simiar.
-- Run manually or on a cron job to ensure packages are up to dat.
+- Run manually or on a cron job to ensure packages are up to date.
 - Keep multiple machines in sync by updating the repo on Github.